-While many economic analyses of palliative care take a payer or health system perspective, some have examined home-based palliative and end-of-life care from a societal perspective, with an emphasis on assessing unpaid care.
-In general, these studies find that at least some of the costs that outpatient and home-based palliative care averts by reducing hospitalizations and emergency department visits may be shifted to the home setting, where it is often provided by informal, unpaid caregivers.
+While many economic analyses of palliative care take a payer or health system perspective, some have examined home-based palliative and end-of-life care from a broader perspective, with an emphasis on assessing unpaid care.
+In general, these studies find that while outpatient and home-based palliative care may result in reduced costs for hospitalizations and ED visits, they may also result in increased services provided in the home setting, often by informal, unpaid caregivers.